IITP-Load-Balancing/.github/README.md

-## This is not a actived repository
+## This is not an activated repository

 You don't need to visit here.